PRRanavvv/SkillBridge/README.md

 ## 🌟 The Vision

-We're **Mind Over Mattress** - four university friends who noticed something broken in India's job ecosystem.
+We're **Mind Over Mattress** - three university friends who noticed something broken in India's job ecosystem.
 While 65% of the workforce faces skill-job mismatches and unemployment among educated youth continues to rise, we decided to build a solution instead of just talking about the problem.

 SkillBridge isn't just another job portal.
 It's an intelligent ecosystem that understands skills, matches talent meaningfully, and creates personalized growth paths for every user.